dmdequin/recipe-app-api/README.md

 # recipe-app-api
 Recipe API project.
-Course code for: Build a Backend REST API with Python &amp; Django - Advanced: Take the course here: https://londonapp.dev/c2
+Course code for: Build a Backend REST API with Python &amp; Django - Advanced: The course can be found on the Udemy platform: [https://www.udemy.com/course/django-python-advanced/](https://www.udemy.com/course/django-python-advanced/)